[Image: Proposal for the Stockholm Public Library by Olivier Charles].

 Note, however, that these lists will always include books that I have not read in full—and the present rundown is no exception.

-Four books about infrastructure and the humans (and plastic ducks) who inhabit it, from airport-cities of the near future to the docks of Long Beach, and from accidents at sea supplying an unexpected way to trace global trade networks to a short history of the roads by which civilization is now defined.
+Three books about infrastructure and the humans (and plastic ducks) who inhabit it, from the docks of Long Beach to accidents at sea supplying an unexpected way to trace global trade networks, to a short history of the roads by which civilization is now defined.

 The Handbook is an endlessly fascinating mega-collection (1,015+ pages!) of essays about the science of space archaeology: the study and preservation of artifacts and sites related to human space exploration, including “everything from launch pads to satellites to landers on Mars.”
 Lost spacecraft, failed missions, “graveyard orbits,” and the Apollo 11 landing site all make extended appearances in the book, interpreted as examples of the space-archaeological record.
 “For example,” we read, “the location of one human footprint on the Moon in situ is an archaeological feature that defines one of the ultimate events of humankind and is a part of the physical and temporal record of all the engineering research and development that made it possible.”